lidongrong/academic-kickstart-dongrong/content/authors/admin/_index.md

 - Visitors
 ---

-Hello, My name is Dongrong Li.
-I am currently an incoming PhD student majoring in statistics at Chinese University of Hong Kong(CUHK).
+Welcome!
+My name is Dongrong Li.
+I am currently an incoming PhD student in CUHK(Chinese University of Hong Kong).
+My focused area is statistics.

+I was born and raised in Guangzhou, a ciry in mainland China.
+In 2020, I graduated from Sun Yat-sen University as a Bachelor of Science.
+I majored in statistics during my undergraduate study.

-This site is still under construction.
-I will add new features to this site in the upcoming days.
+The site is still under construction, more features will be added in the upcoming days.

+(Updated on 2020.9.5)